Rare Cancer Tissue Donation

 -

-Tissue donation comes from a regular surgery you'd be having anyways - a biopsy or a resection - but it sends a small piece of it to research.
+Tissue donation comes from a regular surgery you'd be having anyway - a biopsy or a resection - but it sends a small piece of it to research.
 Once you sign up, we'll contact your surgeon and then coordinate the logistics for a part of your tissue (tumor, blood, bone marrow, etc.) to be shipped to a researcher within hours of your surgery.

 -